THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 OPFOR/Training Wrinkles:

-- Introduce false indicators or decoy positions to test candidate's analytical skills.
+- Introduce false indicators or decoy positions at one NAI to test candidate analytical skills.

-- OPFOR may detect friendly reconnaissance and attempt to counter-recon or withdraw.
+- OPFOR may detect friendly reconnaissance and attempt counter-recon or withdrawal.

-- Cadre can inject time constraints, weather changes, or equipment failures.
+- Cadre may inject time constraints, weather changes, or equipment failures per site.

 NOTE: UAS/Counter-UAS injects are OPTIONAL and should only be used if authorized by the Commandant and incorporated into the approved POI.